jules-line-plus/jngwock.github.io/_posts/2020-11-13-ftn-pause-evt.md

   - documents
   - Function
 tags:
   - Function
 ---

 LINE Planet releases `evtPeerUpdated` event when a peer pauses its video stream.

-The video stream would be paused by various reasons such as by use selection or by disabling a camera device.
+The video stream can be paused for various reasons such as user selection or disabling a camera device.

 `pauseReason` lets an application know the pause reason.